inkandswitch/patchwork/core/elements/src/isolation/README.md

 - [ ] **Filter automerge-backed requests in the fetch proxy.** The host-side RPC handler for `fetch-package` and `fetch-resource` currently resolves and returns whatever the iframe requests without filtering.
 Bundled non-automerge assets are not sensitive, but requests that resolve to automerge document URLs should be filtered to ensure only documents known to the `pkg:` registry managed by the isolation boundary are served.
 - [ ] **Remove auto-allowlisting of unknown documents.** Once the Author ID API is available and iframe-created documents can be identified by their author ID, remove the blanket auto-allowlist for unknown documents and replace it with: (1) auto-allowlist documents whose author matches the iframe's assigned author ID, (2) prompt the user for all other unknown documents.
 See the Author ID API item under "Waiting on automerge/keyhive teams".
-- [ ] **Security implications of bridging `patchwork:selected-doc`.** The selected-doc bridge pushes the currently selected document URL into the iframe.
-This is appropriate when the isolation boundary wraps the main document area, but could be a security concern if `patchwork-isolation` is used to wrap a component that shouldn't know which document the user is viewing.
-Consider whether the bridged provider types should be configurable per isolation instance rather than using a global default.
 - [ ] **Eliminate CORS errors from code-split provider chunks.** Provider plugins (e.g., `@tiny-patchwork/providers`) are built with code splitting.
 The main entry loads via the RPC source hook, but es-module-shims' native `import()` fallback also tries to fetch chunks directly, resulting in CORS errors from the opaque-origin iframe.
 These are currently harmless (the shim-based load succeeds first) but produce console noise.
 Fix by either configuring es-module-shims to suppress the native fallback, or by rewriting dynamic `import()` calls in the source hook to route through `importShim`.
 - [ ] **Security audits.** Run this implementation through security review and adversarial testing.